yongfook/bannerbear-signed-url-examples/README.md

 `&s=` should be the *last parameter* in your URLs

-The signature is calculated as an MD5 hash of your api key + url base + query
+The signature is calculated using HMAC

 ### Signing Example